Atlanta Child Custody Lawyers

 What Types Of Custody Exist Under Georgia Law?

-Custody laws in Georgia provide for a variety of options including:
+Custody laws in Georgia provide for a variety of options.
+Those include:

 - Joint Custody: This falls into two subcategories: